rmariano/itarch/posts/exploring-generators-and-coroutines.rst

     >>> list(f())
     [1, 2]

-In the first case, when calling `f()`, this creates a new generator.
-The first two calls to `next()`, will advance until the next `yield` statement, producing the values they have set.
-When there is nothing else to produce, the `StopIteration` is raised.
-Something similar to this, is what is actually run, when we iterate over this object in the form of `for x in iterable:...`.
+In the first case, when calling ``f()``, this creates a new generator.
+The first two calls to ``next()``, will advance until the next ``yield`` statement, producing the values they have set.
+When there is nothing else to produce, the ``StopIteration`` exception is raised.
+Something similar to this, is actually run, when we iterate over this object in the form of `for x in iterable: ...`.
 Only that Python internally handles the exception that determines when the for loop stops.

 Before wrapping up the introduction to generators, I want to make a quick comment, and highlight something important about the role of generators in the language, and why they're such a neat abstraction to have.

-Instead of using the eager version (the one that stores everything in a list), you might consider avoiding that by just using a loop and counting in it.
+Instead of using the eager version (the one that stores everything in a list), you might consider avoiding that by just using a loop and counting inside it.
 It’s like saying “all I need is just the count, so I might as well just accumulate the value in a loop, and that’s it”.
 Something slightly similar to:

 .. code:: python